redhat-cip/dci-rhel-agent/README.md

   - labvm-3.local
 ```

 Please note that all FQDN must resolve locally on the DCI jumpbox.
 If you don't have proper DNS records, please update `/etc/hosts` then reload `dnsmasq` service.
+Also, the supported architecture of the systems must be entered in Beaker in order for the agent to properly provision a system with the correct architecture.

+Please also note that the RHEL agent does not currently support concurrent provisioning.
+Running two instances of the agent simultaneously will cause installation issues on the systems under test.
+This feature will be added in the near future and this readme will be updated to reflect the support.

 #### How to skip Red Hat Certification tests ?
 Some users might want to skip the certification tests suite.
 This can be done via `settings.yml` file by adding `dci_rhel_agent_cert: false`.